MINUTES of the ANNUAL GENERAL MEETING of the

 • Renovation of the old DH and kitchen into alternative use (not yet decided)

 • Renovation of the PHGHM’s office/entrance area

 In the recent past the following work has been done:

-• Phases 1 and 2 of the new pavilion
+• Phase 3 of the new pavilion (almost complete)

-In addition to the planned projects the Group’s Top Management Team (Rector, Business Manager, HMPHG and HMSVH) is in the process of drawing up a list of other major projects and planned maintenance work.
+In addition to the planned projects the Group’s Top Management Team (Rector, Business Manager, HMPHG and HMSVH) has drawn up a list of other major projects and planned maintenance work.

 4. PUPIL MATTERS

 Last year’s public examination results were as follows: